Review: SlimQuick Fat Burner For Women

 h.
 Japanese knotweed: Normally used as a source of resveratrol.

 i.
-Phytosterols: Naturally occuring to plants, these phytochemicals have cholesterol lowering effects—when consumed in the correct dosage.
+Phytosterols: Naturally occurring to plants, these phytochemicals have cholesterol lowering effects—when consumed in the correct dosage.

 j.
 L-Theanine: An amino acid found in tea, preliminary evidence suggests this ingredient may have some weight loss benefits.
 At the same time, it also acts as a relaxant and has “mood boosting” effects.